microsoft/msphpsql/README.md

 ## Limitations

-This preview contains the PHP 7 port of the SQLSRV and PDO_SQLSRV drivers.
-The focus was on basic functionality and does not provide backwards compatibility with PHP 5.
+This preview contains the PHP 7 port of the SQLSRV and PDO_SQLSRV drivers, and does not provide backwards compatibility with PHP 5.
 The following items have known issues:

 SQLSRV:
-- Retrieving stream data and metadata
-- Handle UTF8 strings
-- Memory management
+- Memory management.

-SQLSRV 64-bit only:
+PDO_SQLSRV 64-bit only:
-- Retrieving integers as output parameters
+- Retrieving integers as output parameters.

-PDO_SQLSRV:
-- The $driver_options (for specifying encoding) in PDOStatement::bindParam does not work due to a bug in the PDO extension source code.
-A fix for this bug now [exists](https://github.com/php/php-src/commit/5b8d0dc6ae01907d35ea51c061addedfe81e4e1f) but it hasn't made it into an official PHP release yet.

 ## Future Plans